htilburgs/MMM-MyWeatherForecast/README.md

 # MMM-MyWeatherForecast
-This a MagicMirror² module for weather information and an optional 4-day forecast. </br></br>
+This is a MagicMirror² module for weather information and an optional 4-day forecast.</br>
+It only uses the weather information from PirateWeather with a free API.</br></br>

 <img width="415" height="335" alt="image" src="https://github.com/user-attachments/assets/b9444dd3-bb8b-4096-b54d-95042e56efd1" />